Windows 9x, 2000, XP, Vista, 7

 When balancing redox reactions we have always - apart from all the rules pertaining to balancing chemical equations - additional information about electrons moving.
 In the case of oxidation numbers method we assume electrons are transferred between atoms (which is only an approximation), in the case of half reactions method we assume there are two systems exchanging electrons (which is much closer to reality, although what we observe may be a multistep process with numerous intermediate reagents).

-Let's try to use half reactions method to balance reaction equation already mentioned in the balancing by inspection section:
+Let's try to use half reactions method to balance reaction equation for Fe(II) oxidation with permanganate in the acidic solution:

 First of all, let's concentrate on what is really important - on the net ionic reaction: